Mickaël Miro

-Mickaël Miro (born in Lyon, France, on 8 November 1978 as Mickaël Cohen) is a French singer-songwriter.
+Mickaël Miro (born 8 November 1978 as Mickaël Cohen) is a French singer-songwriter.
 His name is a pseudonym, which he chose as a tribute to his grandfather, who was called Miro.
 He is best known for his debut single "L'Horloge Tourne", followed by his debut album Juste comme ça in 2011.

 Early life and education

 Born in Lyon, Mickaël Miro studied business law in college and started writing many songs while studying.

 Career

 He sticks to the tradition of French songs, influenced by what he calls French "BCBG" (meaning Balavoine, Cabrel, Berger, and Goldman).

 In 2007, he took part in a musical collective "Les Marguerites" for fighting against Alzheimer appearing in the single "J'y étais pas" and later was signed to Midi52/EMI.
 In 2008, he toured with the rock group ANESA, opening for their shows.

 In October 2010, he released his debut single "L'Horloge Tourne" with great success, followed by his debut album Juste comme ça, which contains collaborations with Natasha St Pier in duo.
 "Ma scandaleuse" became the second single release from the album.
 He also appeared in a number of television variety shows including Taratata and Tous Ensemble.